PsychedelicShayna/cute-presence/README.md

 **Qt Creator 6 NOTE**: In previous Qt Creator versions, the `.lib` filenames had the version number as a suffix, e.g. `Core5.lib` whereas in Qt Creator 6 - at least when using the "Qt Creator Plugin Development" feature to acquire the `.lib` files - that suffix is omitted, but the `.pri` files do not account for that omission.
 Also, the `.lib` files within the `/bin` folder are expected to be within the `/lib/qtcreator/plugins` folder, but they aren't.
 If you run into this problem when building, rather than renaming everything, I suggest you create a second `/lib` folder, e.g. `/symlib/lib/qtcreator/plugins` and then create symlinks to all of the `.lib` files from both `/lib/qtcreator/plugins` and `/bin` inside of `/symlib/lib/qtcreator/plugins`, including the version number suffix in the filenames for the symlinks.
 Doing this by hand is obviously quite tedious, but it should not be difficult to automate.

 Once you have all of the required files, edit `QtCreatorDRPC.pro` and ensure that these two variables point to the right locations.
+Then all that's left is to build the plugin in Qt Creator.
 ```qmake
 # Qt Plugin Configuration ------------------------------
 IDE_SOURCE_TREE = C:/Qt/Tools/QtCreator/    # Ensure that this points to the root of the Qt Creator build containing the